Donghan5/42_Course/README.md

 - **CPP04**: The polymorphism

 ### 🪙 **MiniRT** - _In Progress_
-- **Description**: Learning 3D design by using with mlx library and ray-casting
+- **Description**: Learning 3D design by using with mlx library and ray tracing

 ### **EXAM_RANK_04** - _In Progress_
 ---